menegax/SENG302-Organ-Donation-Management-System/doc/questions/tutor_questions.md

 - What's up with storing Donors as a HashSet\<Donor>?
 Benefits?
 - How do we automate CLI testing?
 - How to link `/docs` folder to GitLab Wiki?
+- How to test Database when `donors` variable is static?
+DonorTest adding ird=12 and DatabaseTest adding ird=12 conflict when they're completely separate ird numbers.